How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Introduction

-Although fairness metrics globally quantify bias, they cannot detect or explain the sources of bias~\cite{begley2020explainability,lundberg2020explaining,pan2021explaining}.
-In order to identify the sources of bias and also the effect of affirmative/punitive actions to alleviate/deteriorate bias, it is important to understand \textit{which factors contribute how much to the bias of a classifier on a dataset}.
-To this end, we follow a feature-attribution approach to understand the sources of bias~\cite{begley2020explainability,lundberg2020explaining}, where we relate the \emph{influences} of input features towards the resulting bias of the classifier.
-Particularly, we define and compute \textit{Fairness Influence Function} (FIF) that quantifies the contribution of individual and subset of features to the resulting bias.
-FIFs do not only allow practitioners to identify the features to act up on but also to quantify the effect of various affirmative~\cite{calmon2017optimized,hardt2016equality,kamiran2012decision,zemel2013learning,zhang2018mitigating,zhang2018fairness,zhang2019faht} or punitive actions~\cite{hua2021human,mehrabi2020exacerbating,solans2020poisoning} on the resulting bias.
+Fairness metrics measure global bias, but do not detect or explain its sources~\cite{begley2020explainability,lundberg2020explaining,pan2021explaining}.
+In order to diagnose the emergence of bias in the predictions of a classifier, it is important to compute explanations, such as how different features attribute to the global bias.
+Motivated by the GDPR's ``right to explanation'', research on explaining model predictions~\cite{ribeiro2016should,lundberg2017unified,lundberg2020local2global} has surged, but explaining prediction bias has received less attention~\cite{begley2020explainability,lundberg2020explaining}.
+In order to identify and explain the sources of bias and also the impact of affirmative/punitive actions to alleviate/deteriorate bias, it is important to understand \textit{which features contribute how much to the bias of a classifier} applied on a dataset.
+To this end, we follow a global feature-attribution approach to explain the sources of bias, where we relate the \emph{influences} of input features towards the resulting bias of the classifier.
+In this context, existing bias attributing methods~\cite{begley2020explainability,lundberg2020explaining} are variants of local function approximation~\cite{sliwinski2019axiomatic}, whereas bias is a global statistical property of a classifier.
+Thus, \textit{we aim to design a bias attribution method that is global by construction}.
+In addition, existing methods only attribute the individual influence of features on bias while neglecting the \textit{intersectionality} among features.
+Quantifying intersectionality allows us to explain bias induced by the higher-order interactions among features; hence accounting for intersectionality is important to understand bias as suggested by recent literature~\citep{buolamwini2018gender,wang2022towards}.
+In this paper, \textit{we aim to design a global bias attribution framework and a corresponding algorithm that can quantify both the individual and intersectional influences of features leading to granular and functional explanation of the sources of bias.}